-(e) Unaudited as of May 15, 2025.
-Does not include the approximately 6 months of capitalized interest to be deposited in the Debt Service Fund from the proceeds of the Bonds.
-Neither Texas law nor the Bond Order requires that the District maintain any particular balance in the District's Debt Service Fund.
-See "USE AND DISTRIBUTION OF BOND PROCEEDS."
+(e) Unaudited as of May 7, 2025.
+Does not include approximately 6 months of capitalized interest (\$96,600) which is projected to be deposited into the Debt Service Fund at closing from the proceeds of the Bonds.
+Neither Texas Law nor the Bond Order requires that the District maintain any particular sum in the District's Debt Service Fund.

-(f) Based upon 3.5 residents per completed single family home.
+(f) Based upon 3.5 residents per completed and occupied single-family home.

-OFFICIAL STATEMENT relating to
+PRELIMINARY OFFICIAL STATEMENT relating to

-WILLIAMSON COUNTY MUNICIPAL UTILITY DISTRICT NO. 19C (A Political Subdivision of the State of Texas Located in Williamson County, Texas) UNLIMITED TAX BONDS, SERIES 2025
+\$3,360,000 SOUTHEAST TRAVIS COUNTY MUNICIPAL UTILITY DISTRICT NO. 1 (A Political Subdivision of the State of Texas Located in Travis County, Texas) UNLIMITED TAX ROAD BONDS, SERIES 2025